reddit-archive/reddit/r2/r2/config/feature/README.md

 # Feature

 `r2.config.feature` is reddit's feature flagging API.
 It lets us quickly switch on and off features for specific segments of users and requests.
-It may also be used in the future for ramping up big changes or A/B testing.

-It's heavily simplified version of Etsy's feature framework, at https://github.com/etsy/feature - if you're looking to add to this, you may want to check there first to see if there's learning to be had.
+It's inspired by Etsy's feature framework, at https://github.com/etsy/feature - if you're looking to add to this, you may want to check there first to see if there's learning to be had.
 There almost certainly is.